friarhob/delivery-driver/README.md

 ## To-do List

-* Random generation of levels
+* Random generation of powerup positions
 * More powerups (extra time, add a new package, remove a random package)
+* Difficulty levels (more/less initial packages)
 * A scoring system?